Posted on November 19, 2018 by Jenn Zatopek

-The holiday season is upon us and everywhere I go I hear Christmas music shouting from music speakers, observe twinkling lights on houses and storefronts, and eavesdrop on holiday conversation.
+The holiday season is upon us and everywhere I go I hear Christmas tunes shouting from music speakers, observe twinkling lights on houses and storefronts, and eavesdrop on holiday conversation.
 My heart does a familiar and bittersweet dance of nostalgia, dread, and longing.

 For as long as I can remember, I have loved the holidays.
 Looking back, I now know it is because I am a deeply relational woman.
 I believe this is a gift of mine, of gathering friends and loved ones to my house and heart.
 For me, Thanksgiving and Christmas are deeply spiritual holidays, and I love to share them with others.

 But I have a confession to make to you: I have a love/hate relationship with the holiday season.

 I love gatherings but hate the games that people play in families.
 I love Jesus, and what makes the holidays bearable is that he challenged traditional notions of so-called family, disrupting the status quo of who is really in and who is out.

 In Matthew 12:46-50, folks remind Jesus that his family want to speak with him, and he turns everything upside, as usual, telling them that his family are the disciples, the ones who follow him.